-The scientists and philosophers of the Club took a systemic look at the development of present-day civilisations
+The scientists and philosophers of the Club took a systemic look at the development of present-day civilizations

 by consideration the interactions of global subsystems in the areas of population growth, agricultural production, dwindling resources and pollution.

 On the basis of the computer simulation of the future course of the world ecology, they predicted worldwide calamity by the year 2025.”
-Bausch 2001
+Ref.
+4

-Meadows’ team modelled industrialisation, population, food, use of resources, pollution.
+Meadows’ team modelled industrialization, population, food, use of resources, pollution.

-Then modelled a range of scenarios up to 2100, with varying assumptions about action on environmental and resources.
+They modelled the historical data, then several scenarios up to 2100, with varying assumptions about action on environmental and resources.